 Crosby Scholars mission is for every public school student in Rowan County to have the opportunity to attend college.
 They work with all middle and high schools.

 Your role as a volunteer is significant.
 It is our hope that your involvement in Rowan-Salisbury Schools will be as rewarding for you as it will be for our students and school personnel.
-Please see the following link for the training schedule - more sites and times will be added:
+Please click the link below to discover the orientation locations and times:

 You may join us at any of the 1-hour sessions and sign-up is not necessary.

 We Need You to Volunteer!

 We are always looking for community members with a heart for children to help us provide Exceptional Education Every Day.
-We qualify Volunteers in two tiers based training.
+We qualify Volunteers in two tiers based on training.
 Background checks are required for both tiers.

 Parents who want to participate in their child’s school activities are not required to have a background check for those activities.